finnfassnacht/GPT-Demo/README.md

-# FreeGPT-API
+# GPT-Demo
-API for the EleutherAI/gpt-neo-125M LLM
+Demo for Large language models (like GPT-3)
 ![Screenshot_2023-03-06_22-16-44](https://user-images.githubusercontent.com/24934998/223233910-57b9b64c-4369-4302-9249-fef0a2ab44c3.png)

 This is a simple demo of an API that uses GPT-Neo for text generation.
 The API is built using Node.js and the Express framework, while the text generation is performed using the Hugging Face implementation of the GPT-Neo 125M model in Python.